From idea to investment: essential legal steps for startup founders

 - Negotiations with universities can take time; starting early helps you avoid bottlenecks later.

-The bottom line: make sure your IP is properly documented and aligned with your company’s growth plans before serious investor conversations start.
+The bottom line: make sure your IP, know-how and licensing rights are properly documented and aligned with your company’s growth plans before serious investor conversations start.

-4. Choose the right funding instrument for your startup stage
+Choose the right funding instrument before onboarding an angel investor

 Once the company is incorporated and basic agreements are in place, most growth-oriented startups quickly face another challenge: how to fund labs, people and infrastructure.